kongware/scriptum/README.md

 ## Higher-rank Generics

-Higher-rank generics better known as higher-rank types are rather hard to grasp.
-If we pass a polymorphhic function `f` to a function `foo`, then it is usually `foo`'s caller who decides which specific type `f` actually has.
-Can we construct a reasonable type `f` has to pick the right type for?
-As it turns out we can:
+Higher-rank generics better known as higher-rank types encode the idea of first class polymorphic functions.
+Usually, when a polymorphic function `foo` is applied to a polymorphic function argument `f`, the caller of `foo` decides what specific type `f` is instantiated with.
+This mechanism limits the types we can express:

 ```javacript
 const foo = fun(